ggjy/Hire-Wave-MLP.pytorch/README.md

 ## Implementation of [Hire-MLP: Vision MLP via Hierarchical Rearrangement](https://arxiv.org/pdf/2108.13341.pdf) and [An Image Patch is a Wave: Phase-Aware Vision MLP](https://arxiv.org/pdf/2111.12294.pdf)

-This detection and segmentation repo will be complemented ASAP.

 ## Results and Models